Flawless Physio Logo

 Achilles Tendonitis Treatment

-Strengthening Exercises are the single most effective form of treatment for Achilles Tendinitis.
+Strengthening Exercises are the single most effective form of treatment for Achilles Tendinopathy.
 There are two evidence-based rehabilitation protocols for Achilles Tendonitis: The Alfredson Protocol and the Heavy Slow Resistance Protocol.

 Physical Therapy

-Exercise Modification to reduce the amount of stress going through your Achilles tendon by reducing your daily step count and time on your feet
+Exercise Modification to reduce the amount of stress going through your Achilles tendon by reducing your daily step count and time on your feet.
+We do not recommend stopping running as this can decondition the tendon but consider reducing your running volume, increasing the gap between runs and performing non-impact activity.

-Heel raises inside your shoes shortens your Achilles Tendon to provide pain relief
+Heel raises inside your shoes shorten your Achilles Tendon, and these are a medically proven form of pain relief from Achilles Tendinopathy.

 Insoles for Achilles Tendonitis: There is moderately good evidence that insoles can reduce pain levels and facilitate rehabilitation by providing additional Achilles Tendon Support.

-Achilles Tendon Taping such as KT Tape is quite common in clinical practice.
-There is little evidence to indicate its effectiveness
+Achilles Tendon Taping, such as KT Tape, is common in clinical practice.
+There is little evidence to indicate its effectiveness.

-Achilles Tendon Stretches for your calf muscles with a knee-to-wall stretch can elongate the calf muscle and provide short-term pain relief
+Achilles Tendon Stretches for your calf muscles with a knee-to-wall stretch can elongate the calf muscle and provide short-term pain relief.
+There is also some evidence that stretching increases muscle cross-surface area, which may be why patients with Achilles Tendinopathy benefit from calf stretches.

 An aircast walking boot may be advised if your Achilles Tendon is too painful to walk on.